GameFoundry/bsfExamples/README.md

 	- Example binaries are placed in the `bsfExamples/bin` folder

 # Examples
+* CustomMaterials - Example demonstrating how to use custom materials that override vertex, surface and lighting aspects of the renderer.
-* ExamplePhysicallyBasedRendering - Example demonstrating the physically based renderer.
+* PhysicallyBasedRendering - Example demonstrating the physically based renderer using the built-in shaders & lighting.
-* ExampleLowLevelRendering - Example demonstrating how to use the low-level rendering system to manually issue rendering commands.
+* LowLevelRendering - Example demonstrating how to use the low-level rendering system to manually issue rendering commands.
 This is similar to using DirectX/OpenGL/Vulkan, except it uses bs::framework's platform-agnostic rendering layer.